 1996 - The first case of variant Creutzfeldt-Jakob Disease is reported.

-May 20, 2003 - Canada's first case of mad cow disease is confirmed in an 8 year old cow in Alberta, Canada.
+May 20, 2003 - Canada's first case of mad cow disease is confirmed in an eight-year-old cow in Alberta.
 Canadian officials say the cow did not enter the food chain.

-May 21, 2003 - Mexico, Japan, and South Korea join the United States in temporarily banning Canadian beef.
-The U.S. lifts the ban in March.
+May 21, 2003 - Mexico, Japan and South Korea join the United States in temporarily banning Canadian beef.
+The United States lifts the ban in March.

-December 23, 2003 - The first case of mad cow disease in the U.S. is confirmed by the U.S. Department of Agriculture.
+December 23, 2003 - The first case of mad cow disease in the United States is confirmed by the U.S. Department of Agriculture.
 The infected cow is discovered on a farm in Washington State in early December.
-Japan, China, and South Korea stop the importation of U.S. beef.
+Japan, China and South Korea stop the importation of U.S. beef.
 The infected cow was born in Alberta, Canada, in April 1997 - just four months before the United States and Canada began banning the use of brain and spinal cord tissue in cattle feed.

 December 30, 2003 - The USDA announces that the beef from downer cattle will no longer be allowed in the human food chain.